 The International Students Program (ISP) provides admissions assistance to prospective MSJC students globally.
 ISP supports you in document preparation and issuance of I-20’s, arrival procedures, international document verification, immigration regulations and Embassy preparation assistance.
 ISP provides positive educational opportunities for international students from around the world, promotes and improves the global community, and provides assistance to students aspiring to enrich their quality of life through an education abroad.

-The Athletic Department at MSJC supports student-athletes in completing their application for admission, on-line orientation, assessment, counseling, enrollment services, financial aid, EOPS, DSPS, ASB, career and transfer, CCCAA rules and eligibility, and NCAA rules and regulations.
+The Athletic Department at MSJC supports student-athletes in completing their application for admission, on-line orientation, assessment, counseling, enrollment services, financial aid, EOPS, ASC, ASB, career and transfer, CCCAA rules and eligibility, and NCAA rules and regulations.
 Additionally, the department is expanding its Student Athlete Support Program, including its Athletic Counseling services, Student Athlete Summer Bridge Workshops, The Student Athlete Scholars Program, CLASS learning community, College Bound Student Athlete Outreach events, and Yearly Athletic Forum.